Overseas Nurses recruitment and OSCE preparation

 You can currently work in UK as a registered nurse with the following requirements:

-• Non EU citizens: We will need to apply for a certificate of sponsorship for you to be able to work with us.
+• Non EU and EU citizens (Any applicants from outside UK) : We will need to apply for a certificate of sponsorship for you to be able to work with us.
+This Certificate (COS) will enable you to obtain a Working Visa.
 It can be quite a lengthy process but we have experience of making these types of applications and our friendly and supportive HR team will be able to make the process as seamless and smooth as possible, giving you advice where it is needed

-For all Non EU Nurses, you will need to pass your IELTS or OETS exam and CBT before you can commence the process of uploading your documents to the NMC website and apply for your PIN
+As an Overseas Nurse applicant you will need to pass your IELTS or OETS exam and CBT before you can apply for a position with St George’s.